Luke23-45/Coding-an-analog-clock-with-SDL2/README.md

     - **Compiler Flags**: Specifies flags for the g++ compiler, including optimization and warning levels.
     - **Linking Instructions**:  Links the necessary SDL2 and SDL2_ttf libraries to create the executable.
     - **Build and Clean Targets**: Defines targets for compiling the code (`make`) and cleaning up compiled files (`make clean`).
-- **`src/include/` and `src/lib/`**: These directories are placeholders for a more structured project.
-In a larger project, `include/` would contain header files for source code modularization, and `lib/` could contain local copies or specific configurations for libraries.
-In this single-file project, they are not actively used for code organization but are part of a typical project structure.

 ## Demo Video
 Check out the project demo video on YouTube: https://www.youtube.com/watch?v=McOcbGHyAWA